KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/Modelling neuromusculoskeletal deficits/README.md

 ## Example 1.
 Modelling msk impairments from clinical exam

 The clinical exam is part of children's usual clinical care and is a comprehensive assesment of musculoskeletal functioning.
-In example 1. you will use (I.) passive Range of Motion (ROM) and (II.) to personalize optimal muscle force
+In example 1. you will use (I.) passive Range of Motion (ROM) and (II.) to personalize optimal muscle force and optimal muscle fiber length, respectively.

 Passive range of motion and muscle strength scores are provided in the 'Clinical Exam'/BCN_CP#: